corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

 You can also [blacklist keys](../node/setup/corda-configuration-file.md#corda-configuration-file-blacklisted-attachment-signer-keys).

 Below are two examples of scenarios involving blacklisted signing keys.
-These statements are true for both examples:
+In each example:

 * Alice has `Contracts CorDapp` installed.
 * Bob has an upgraded version of `Contracts CorDapp` (known as `Contracts CorDapp V2`) installed.